hartwigmedical/peach/README.md

     + Remove VCF filtering step.
         + Remove VCFTools dependency.
         + Remove filtered vcf output file.
+    + Add experimental support for input VCF's for reference genomes with version v38.
     + Change format of arguments to PEACH.
         + Arguments are no longer positional.
         + Remove arguments vcftools, recreate_bed and transcript_tsv, since they are no longer needed.
+        + Add optional parameter for experimental v38 VCF support.
     + Change format of panel JSON.
         + Change key "url_prescription_info" to "urlPrescriptionInfo" for consistency with other keys.
         + Add "annotationV37" key for reference sequence differences, for support of v38 reference genomes.